hvianna/audioMotion.js/docs/advanced.md

 | **Horiz**      | Dual channel, side by side - see [Mirror](settings.md#mirror) for additional layout options.
 | **Vert**       | Dual channel, left channel at the top half of the canvas and right channel at the bottom.

-The channel layout setting does NOT affect stereo audio output.
+The channel layout does NOT affect stereo audio output.

 ?> Surround audio output is currently only supported with **Single** channel layout, and must be enabled in [Configuration > General settings](configuration.md#enable-51-surround-audio-output-experimental).